 How can I find out if my house is in a flood risk area?

-The easiest way to find out whether your property is in a long flood risk area is to consult the Environment Agency flood risk map.
+Using the Environment Agency’s flood risk map is the simplest method to determine whether your property is located in a long flood risk area.
 Keep in mind that the government uses the following four-level system to define flood zones.

-* This zone is also known as The Functional Floodplain and consists of land where river and/or coastal water has to flow in times of severe floods flood.
+* This zone is also known as The Functional Floodplain and consists of land where river and/or coastal water has to flow in times of severe floods.

 How to check if your home is in a high flood risk area in England